saraprettyman/Intro_to_Event_Driven_Programs_and_GUIs/README.md

 # Introduction to Event Driven Programs and GUI's
 This repository contains all my assignments for the web site development course I took in Spring 2023.
-The assignments range from general concepts of GUI developement, to design of event driven programming, to Web Content Accessibility Guidelines (WCAG) implementation.
+The assignments range from general concepts of GUI developement to design of event driven programming to Web Content Accessibility Guidelines (WCAG) implementation.
 Each assignment has a README file to explain which programming languages were used, the objective, the task, and the implementation.\
 I am currently developing a website via AWS to display the results of the code.
-The websites current link is [here](http://mainbucket.prettywoman.s3-website-us-east-1.amazonaws.com/projects.html).
+The website's current link is [here](http://mainbucket.prettywoman.s3-website-us-east-1.amazonaws.com/projects.html).

 | Assignment | Description | Links |